phel-lang/phel-lang.org/content/blog/functional-programming-in-php.md

 }
 ```

 However, one of the most common things you do in functional programming is to pass a function as argument to another function.
-If you try that, PHP will response to you with an error message.
+If you try that, PHP will respond to you with an error message.

 ```php
 <?php